tedanyao/BOSH-tutorial/README.md

 # Deploy an application through jumpbox
 1. SSH into jumpbox
 2. run ```bosh deploy ...``` to deploy an application with *.yml

+* check the OS version of the Director, and find the same version of that application; otherwise it will hang...